I update this page about once a year, it is reasonably current but not up to the minute.

 Released in 2010, Ys Seven is the last chapter for the series on PlayStation Portable.
 It was the first Ys game ported by XSEED who were the unofficial stewards of the Falcom library by then.
 Rather than subtitle it they kept the original Ys Seven title.

 Fans of the Zelda series will find similarities in the form of elemental dungeons.
 You've got a fire dungeon, forest dungeon, wind dungeon, water dungeon, and so on.
-Of all the Ys games, number seven is the one that new players will likely enjoy the most.
+Of all the Ys games so far, number seven is the one that new players will likely enjoy the most.

 With Ys VIII: Lacrimosa of Dana, released in the United States in 2017, the series made its debut on the PlayStation 4.
 This originally started as a PlayStation Vita game and both versions launched at the same time in the United States.
 In Japan the Vita version pre-dated the PlayStation 4 version by nearly a year.